 Note: To provide good adhesion and avoid warping the support interface density of Ultimaker Breakaway is reduced when printed in combination with ABS, CPE and CPE+.
 This may result in a less smooth bottom surface of build material than you get for Nylon, PLA, and Tough PLA.

 Ultimaker Breakaway adheres well to the heated glass plate.
-The adhesion method may, however, differ based on the accompanying build material.
+The adhesion method may, however, differ based on your accompanying build material.

 When printing Breakaway as a single material, the recommended build plate adhesion type is a brim.
 A brim is made of extra lines printed around the perimeter of the first few layers of your model to ensure successful adhesion to the build plate.

-When printing in combination with another material we recommend using the adhesion method for the accompanying material.
-For the currently compatible build materials this means using a brim.
-For the best adhesion and print quality, we recommend printing the build plate adhesion type with the build material (Extruder 1).
+When printing in combination with another material we recommend using the accompanying material’s adhesion method.
+For the best adhesion and print quality, we recommend setting the ‘build plate adhesion type’ to Extruder 1 (the build material) in Ultimaker Cura.

 Health and safety